-- 4.3.1 PCR amplification of STR loci typically produces a minor product peak one core repeat unit shorter than the main allele peak (n-4 for tetranucleotide loci and n-5 for pentanucleotide loci).
+- 4.3.1 PCR amplification of STR loci typically produces a minor product peak one core repeat unit shorter than the main allele peak (n-3 for trinucleotide loci, n-4 for tetranucleotide loci, and n-5 for pentanucleotide loci).
 This minor peak is referred to as the stutter peak.
-Percent stutter generally increases with allele length and does not change significantly with the quantity of input DNA (peak heights within ~50-4500 RFU); however, may be increased in lowcopy samples.
-The measurement of percent stutter may be unnaturally high for main peaks that are off-scale or due to problems with spectral performance and can be corrected by diluting (or reamplifying less DNA) the sample and/or applying a new spectral. - 4.3.2 Electronic or fluorescent spikes are random events that produce generally spike-shaped peaks in most or all dye colors at the same location (equivalent bp size) within a single injection.
+Percent stutter generally increases with allele length and does not change significantly with the quantity of input DNA (peak heights within ~75-4500 RFU); however, may be increased in low-copy samples.
+The measurement of percent stutter may be unnaturally high for main peaks that are off-scale or due to problems with spectral performance and can be corrected by diluting (or reamplifying less DNA) the sample and/or applying a new spectral. n+3/n+4/n+5 and n-6/n-8/n-10 stutter may also be seen.
+Marker specific stutter filters are applied in GeneMapper® ID for -1 repeat stutter and +1 repeat stutter (trinucleotide only).
+Validation data is available to aid in distinguishing between true alleles and stutter peaks.
+STRmix[TM] is able to model -1 repeat stutter and +1 repeat stutter (only used for Fusion data). - 4.3.2 Electronic or fluorescent spikes are random events that produce generally spike-shaped peaks in most or all dye colors at the same location (equivalent bp size) within a single injection.
 Peak heights usually vary between dye colors for a given spike.
 These anomalies are generally not reproducible and will typically be eliminated upon reinjection.
-If the spike is above the analysis threshold and falls within an allelic range that could interfere with either computer analysis or scientist's analysis, the scientist will label the spike in the GeneMapper® ID software so that it appears on the printed electropherograms.
+If the spike is above the analysis threshold and falls within an allelic range that could interfere with either computer analysis or scientist's analysis, the scientist will label the spike in the GeneMapper® ID software so that it appears on the printed electropherograms. - 4.3.3 Dye "blobs" are anomalies that typically occur in the same approximate location in multiple injections and do not always disappear upon reinjection.
+Blobs generally look like broad or irregular peaks and may occur in a single color or multiple colors at the same approximate location but can vary in height.
+The blob should be labeled on the electropherogram (in GMID) if it falls within a diagnostic region and is of significant size to potentially interfere with analysis. - 4.3.4 Bleed-through or pull-up peaks are a result of the spectral not correcting for all of the spectral overlap and may be increased due to off-scale peaks.
+These pull-up peaks are in the same location (same bp size) as peaks in another color(s) and are easily recognized.
+The presence of bleed-through should be labeled on the corresponding electropherogram (in GMID) if it falls within a diagnostic region and is of significant size to potentially interfere with analysis.
+If excessive bleed-through occurs in a color other than orange, and is not due to off-scale data, a new spectral may need to be performed.

-Biology/DNA Casework Analytical Methods STR Interpretation Guidelines and Statistical Analyses (BI-212) Page 78 of 88 Revision 1 Issue Date: 09/16/2016 Issuing Authority: Quality Manager
+Biology/DNA Casework Analytical Methods STR Interpretation Guidelines and Statistical Analyses (BI-212) Revision 2 Issue Date: 12/29/2016 Issuing Authority: Quality Manager